HanzgitH/pluginnode-install/README.md

 # pluginnode-install

 #This is a temporary work around until the new docker install is released by the team.

-It fixed the RPC syntax error, also auto reboot included.
+#This fixes the RPC syntax error, also auto reboot included.

 #Must be installed in /root directory.